 Look for:

-- If “AI writing tools” returns multiple product roundups, your brief should mirror that style.
+• If “AI writing tools” shows roundups, follow that style.

-To scale your workflow after identifying these patterns, explore the blog 5 Tips to Triple Content Output Using AI Writing Assistants, which explains how AI-driven workflows can help you act on SERP insights faster and generate search-aligned drafts at scale.
+To scale implementation, explore 5 Tips to Triple Content Output Using AI Writing Assistants, which shows how AI workflows make SERP-aligned drafting faster.

-According to Semrush’s R&D study (March 2025), 88.1% of search queries that triggered AI-generated answers also displayed structured results such as featured snippets or “People Also Ask” panels on page one.
+According to Semrush’s 2025 R&D study, 88.1% of searches that triggered AI-generated answers also displayed featured snippets or PAA panels on page one.

 Why Large Language Models Extract Content Through Semantic Analysis?